Make this Easy Maple Walnut Pie for the holidays! This pie is ready in less than an hour.

-- Freezing the pie crust for 30 minutes prior to filling it to make sure the crust does not burn.
+- Place the pie crust in the freezer for 30 minutes prior to filling and baking.

-- Shielding the pie crust with aluminum foil or a crust shield after the first 20 minutes of baking to again make sure the crust does not burn.
+- Shield the rim of the pie crust with aluminum foil or pie shields after the first 20 minutes of baking.
+Again, this will help to make sure the crust turns a nice light golden brown but does not burn!

 Maple Walnut Pie